 With the circle of measurement’s key terms elucidated, coherentists’ domestication of this circle becomes straightforward.
 Their key move is recognizing that the measurement process in CM1 should differ from the one in CM2.
 Indeed, as measurement practices mature, multiple independent methods of measurement converge, so that vicious circularity becomes virtuous coherence.
 Insofar as claims about the acceptability of a measurement method are justified by considerations of coherence, coherentism appears to take center stage in the epistemology of measurement.
 We take coherentism to be the doctrine that a statement or belief is justified (at least in part) by its inferential and explanatory connections to other statements or propositions in a network.
 Measurement Coherentism is the more specific position that certain statements pertaining to measurement are justified by these connections.

-The study of mouse social behaviors would seem to fit naturally with Measurement Coherentism.
-As CM1 suggests, the process for measuring mouse aggression (for example) satisfies various epistemic virtues (see Table 1) and requires a model according to which mouse behaviors are detected by the various cameras, which in turn produce data that is processed by the ML algorithm, resulting in the indications.
+The study of mouse social behaviors seems to fit naturally with Measurement Coherentism.
+As CM1 suggests, the process for measuring mouse social behaviors satisfies various epistemic virtues (see Table 1) and requires a model according to which mouse behaviors are detected by the various cameras, which in turn produce data that is processed by the ML algorithm, resulting in the indications.
 As the Measurement Coherentist interpretation of CM2 suggests, that model’s empirical success consists of coherence with a prior measurement procedure (human observations of mouse behavior) and the use-cases.
 Hence, it may seem that our Socio-Functional Foundationalism has no role to play in the epistemology of measurement.

 Foundationalism in the epistemology of measurement